diegomarquez/game-builder/README.md

 ###### Current TODO List:

 - Start using requireJS from the lib folder
+    - Fix examples to point at the new location of require.js

 - Figure out how to use Bootstrap to make a nice homepage simple homepage